What is AARRR framework?

 Is the AARRR framework valuable for business growth?

-I find the AARRR framework valuable for business growth.
+I find the AARRR framework valuable.
 AARRR focuses on metrics that matter for business growth, as opposed to vanity metrics (e.g. search impressions, social media likes).

 How to improve your marketing using the AARRR metrics?